eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 provided by the publishing application.
 Invalid data means that we are reading the DDS state of the data Instance.
-The state of a data instance can be ``DISPOSED`` by the writer, or it is ``NOT_ALIVE`` anymore, which could happen if the publisher application terminates while the subscriber is still active.
+The state of a data instance can be ``DISPOSED`` by the writer, or it is ``NOT_ALIVE`` anymore, which could happen when the publisher application terminates while the subscriber is still active.
 In this case, the sample is not considered Valid, and its sample ``info.valid()`` field is False.